SpinyN0rman/sophienorthroptech/content/posts/staircase-saturday.md

 dads birthday, strange not making plans to eat out.

 lasagne, veggie, first make.
 Very impressed and had seconds!
+Ate in front of Aladdin with girls.
+Liked it!

 quiz evening with family